rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Example ACS Deployments.md

 ## Bernina Sewing Machine, Embroiderer, Serger

 All Bernina textiles equipment worked well with a simple power interruption.
 The machines are able to gracefully recover from being powered down and up by a mains disconnect, and it was the least invasive way to interact with the machine.
+The only downside to this approach is it takes about 30 seconds for the machines to power up.

+We keep the machine's power switch always in the on position, so the machine immediately powers up when a card is inserted.

 This switch setup is used on Bernina models 475, 590, E16, Q20, and L460.